mxload/mxload_rb/README.md

 - project_id
     - used for identifying loadtest target app
 - service_key
     - used for identifying request user, get at [account info page in BUUURST.DEV BETA](https://buuurst.dev/accounts)
 - put_log_url (optional)
     - used for changing put log destination url
-- cunstom_header (optional)
+- custom_header (optional)
     - used for logging header contents
 - ignore_paths (optional)
     - ignore sending request log when request path is in ignore_paths

 ## Contributing